 If a couple has an amicable divorce which is settled quickly, they may still need to wait a few weeks until the 90 day waiting period finishes.
 In most cases, however, things like settlement negotiations, mediations, and court hearings will extend the case longer than three months, and the couple will not have to wait any additional time for the divorce to be finalized.

-At Ashby Law, we help couples with all types of family law issues, including traditional divorces, collaborative divorces, child support agreements and parenting plans, and much more.
-If you are focused on moving forward and bettering your life and the lives of your children, Ashby Law can help.
+At Pacific Northwest Family Law, we help couples with all types of family law issues, including traditional divorces, collaborative divorces, child support agreements and parenting plans, and much more.
+If you are focused on moving forward and bettering your life and the lives of your children, Pacific Northwest Family Law can help.

 To schedule your consultation, or to learn more about your options, contact us today by calling 509-572-3700.